 - I won’t let fear and anxiety make me give up my dreams.

 - I will pursue my dreams.
 I will be persistent.
 I won’t give up until I achieve what I want.

 I have a rule: my decisions should never be based on my fears.
 For example, before I created this website, Mindfulness Inspo, I worked at a job I absolutely hated.
 I was stressed and burnt out.
 Even though I could quit that job because I had other income streams, I was afraid to do so because of fear of uncertainty.
 On the one hand, I thought: what if I will lack money?
 On the other hand, I was completely burnt out and just couldn’t take it anymore.
-(Now I have a blogpost dedicated to burnout recovery on my website.)
+(Now I have blogposts dedicated to ways to relieve stress quickly and burnout recovery on my website.)
 Then I thought it over and understood that the things I was afraid of were just illusions.
 I created my fears myself.
 So, I decided that none of my decisions in life will ever be based on fear.
 I quit that job and started pursuing my dreams.
 Whenever I have to make an important decision or when I feel the pressure of society, I ask myself: is it what I really want or is it just fear (of missing out, of the unknown, of getting old, of staying alone when I’m old, etc.)?
 If I can’t do it out of love, I shouldn’t do it out of fear.